-Hey everyone!
 In case you haven’t noticed, this is the first post in which I talk about the true light of my life and my whole world: makeup!
-I’ve been a bit lazy with my makeup routine, so I’ve been using mineral makeup a lot.
+Lately, I’ve been a bit lazy with my makeup routine, so I’ve been using mineral makeup A LOT.
 Mineral makeup feels light, breathable, and natural on the skin, and it’s pretty much foundation and powder in one.
 I like to use the Tarte Amazonian Clay Full Coverage Airbrush Foundation and the Laura Mercier Mineral Powder, so I thought that for this post, I would compare the two and share my thoughts on them.

 The Tarte Amazonian Clay Full Coverage Airbrush Foundation is a talc-free, medium-coverage powder foundation that looks flawless and natural on the skin.
 Tarte claims that it lasts for up to 12 hours, it won’t settle into fine lines and wrinkles, it comes in a wide array of shades, and it’s waterproof.
 It is formulated with Amazonian clay, which is enriched with earth’s natural, light-reflecting gemstones that invigorate the skin tone and texture for a youthful complexion.